sunscrapers/djet/README.rst

 Developed by `SUNSCRAPERS <http://sunscrapers.com>`__ with passion & patience.

-We should warn you that before hitting 0.1.0 changes in **djet** may be rapid and we cannot guarantee backward-compatible.
+We should warn you that before hitting 0.1.0 changes in **djet** may be rapid and we cannot guarantee backward-compatibility.

 |Build Status|